SOUTH FLORIDA SPECIALTIES

 ITINERARY

-DAY 2 – Merritt Island and Canaveral National Seashore
+DAY 3 – Merritt Island and Canaveral National Seashore

 DAY 7 – Fill in the trip list

-We have two options this day.
+We have several options this day.
 First choice, chase a rare bird somewhere in the central or southern part of the state.
 Some of the birds that have shown up during the spring over the last several years are Zenaida Dove, Eurasian Wigeon, White-cheeked Pintail, Common Eider, American Flamingo, Key West Quail-Dove, Thick-billed Vireo, Black-faced Grassquit, Purple Sandpiper, La Sagra’s, and Fork-tailed Flycatcher.
 Second option, bird our way up the gulf coast as we head towards Orlando.
 No worries, we’ll have plenty of really great birding spots to explore.

 DAY 8 – back to Orlando